hphelion/documentation/commercial/commercial.install-beta-ovsvapp.md

         export PYTHONPATH= /ovsvapp/hp-ovsvapp/src/

 8. In the Seed VM's folder `/ovsvapp/hp-ovsvapp/src/ovsvm`, locate the `ovs_vapp.ini` file and add your settings for cloning and configuring OVSvApp VMs.

-    Run the script to deploy OVSvApp VMs on the hosts specified in `ovs_vapp.ini` file.

          python /ovsvapp/hp-ovsvapp/src/ovsvm/invoke_ovs_vapp.py

 		a.
 Add VMware settings.